CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 <br />

-Now create a `.env` file at the root of your project.
+Now create a `bash±.env` file at the root of your project.
 Inside it, put the following, filling in the blanks with the correct values for your project.

 ```bash
 # .env